Perceptual Positions. Improve your key relationships.

 In this video, Michael introduces NLP Perceptual Positions.

-Perceptual positions is a form of modelling that allows us to step into somebody else’s shoes, and see what they see, hear what they hear, and feel what they feel.
+Perceptual positions are a form of modelling that allows us to step into somebody else’s shoes, and see what they see, hear what they hear, and feel what they feel.

 Perceptual positions help us get a much better impression of the client’s ‘reality’.

 This is because when we imagine we’re sitting or standing as someone else, in their posture, speaking with their voice, we pick up a lot of information about what they’re thinking and how they are feeling.
-The scientific explanation for this is that adopting the other person’s positions triggers our mirror neurons, which enable us to get a far better understanding of others than would otherwise be the case.
+The scientific explanation for this is that adopting the other person’s position triggers our mirror neurons, enabling us to better understand others than would otherwise be the case.

 In NLP, this process makes it possible for us to improve our interpersonal results by seeing (and hearing and feeling) things from someone else’s perspective.

 The five perceptual positions.

 We can adopt five positions to fully understand another’s point of view.
 These positions fall under different types :

 - 1st position is where we are associated, and we see things from our own point of view.

-- 2nd position is where we dissociate from ourselves and image we’re in someone else’s body.
+- 2nd position, we dissociate from ourselves and imagine we’re in someone else’s body.
 We see things from their point of view.

 - 3rd position is where we’re an independent observer and can watch the interaction between positions 1 and 2.
 We see things from an outside point of view.

 There are also a 4th and a 5th perceptual positions, which I only use very occasionally.

-- 4th position is observing the 3rd position in relationship to 2nd position ie how neutral are we as an observer?
+- 4th position is observing the 3rd position in relation to the 2nd position; i.e. how neutral are we as observers?

-- 5th position is where you observe how you relate to yourself as an observer.
+- 5th position, you observe how you relate to yourself as an observer.

 Let’s say that you have an important meeting coming up with a client or stakeholder :